czbiohub-sf/DeepGenotype/README.md

 Calculate genotype outcome frequencies in CRISPR genome editing experiments with deep sequencing reads

 ## Features
-- Automatically map coding region to your region of interest (amplicon region)
 - Genotypes are in respective to protein expressiblity.
+- Automatically map coding region to your region of interest (amplicon region).
-- Supported editing types: Tagging/insertion and SNP/base-editing
+- Supported editing types: Tagging/insertion and SNP/base-editing.
-- Works with Pacbio reads
+- Works with Pacbio reads.

 ## Inputs
 - Fastq files